worldbank/ML-classification-algorithms-poverty/README.md

 ## Recommended software:

 Although it is not required, we recommend using Anaconda to manage your Python environment for this project.
 Other configurations, e.g., using `virtualenv` are not tested.
-Anaconda is free, open-source software distrbuted by Continuum Analytics.
+Anaconda is free, open-source software distributed by Continuum Analytics.
 [Download Anaconda for your operating system here](https://www.continuum.io/downloads).
 Instructions for environment setup in this README are given for Anaconda.

 ## Setup: